Use the Source section of the Database Backup Editor window to designate which SQL Server database(s) will be backed up.

 Once you've specified a SQL Server connection, SQL Backup Master will enumerate and list its associated databases.

-You can either either place a check mark next to the databases you wish to back up, or click the Backup all non-system databases option to ensure that all non-system databases are backed up (even if they are added at a later date).
+You can either either place a check mark next to the databases you wish to back up, or click the All user databases option to ensure that all non-system databases are backed up (even if they are added at a later date).

 Showing System Databases